Slideshow: Secrets of Healthy Eating and Portion Control

 That's 2 teaspoons of oil and 150 calories

-Chips tend to be chock-full of the things we need to limit: fat, saturated fat, refined grains, and sodium.
+Chips tend to be packed with the things we need to limit: unhealthy fat, refined grains, and sodium.
 Just one ounce can have nearly half of an entire day's fat for a woman.

 Read the label: Baked, multigrain, and vegetable chips -- like carrot and sweet potato -- have more nutrients and may have less fat.